pdfcpu/pdfcpu/core/sign.md

 <br>

-Using `-all` reveals there is only one signature.
+Using `-all` reveals that there is only one signature.
 Let's take a detailed look at what is going on here:

 ```sh
 $ pdfcpu sig val -full usageRights.pdf